Fiona Travels from Asia

 Consequently, the original tranquil ambiance on the Golden Summit has been replaced by noisy crowds of tourists elbowing their way to the Golden Temple.
 There’s hardly any air left to breathe.
 If you trek for 4 hours straight and reach the mountain top just to find this scene, imagine how disappointed you’ll feel.

-The best way to enjoy Wudang Mountains, I think, is not to strive for the Golden Summit, but rather to walk those carefree walks around the mountains like ancient people used to do.
+The best way to enjoy the Wudang Mountains, I think, is not to strive for the Golden Summit, but rather to walk those carefree walks around the mountains like ancient people used to do.

 Spend more time communing with nature, breathe in and out slowly to appreciate the clean air rarely felt in big cities, and then find a quiet place to sit down and meditate.
 Wudang is the perfect place for you to ponder over big questions in your life 😉

-2 day itinerary in Wudang Mountains
+2 day itinerary in the Wudang Mountains

 Day 1: